Harbor Freight Tools

-Harbor Freight Tools, commonly referred to as Harbor Freight, is a privately held tool and equipment retailer, headquartered in Calabasas, California, United States.
+Harbor Freight Tools, commonly referred to as Harbor Freight, is an American privately held tool and equipment retailer, headquartered in Calabasas, California.

 It operates a chain of retail stores, as well as an e-commerce business.
-The company employs over 25,000 people in the United States, and has over 1,300 locations in 48 states.
+The company employs over 30,000 people in the United States, and has over 1,600 locations in 48 states.

 History

-In 1977, Eric Smidt and his father, Allan Smidt, started Harbor Freight and Salvage in a small building in North Hollywood, California.
+In 1977, Eric Smidt and his father, Allan Smidt, started Harbor Freight Salvage in a small building in North Hollywood, California.
 The company began as a mail order tool business that dealt with liquidated and returned merchandise.
 As the business grew, its name was changed to Harbor Freight Tools.
 In 1985, Eric Smidt was named president of the company at age 25; he served under that title until 1999, when he became chief executive officer.
 From the mid-1980s to 2010 Harbor Freight was headquartered in nearby Camarillo, California.

 Retail stores

-In 1980, Harbor Freight Tools opened its first retail store in Lexington, Kentucky, to sell returned merchandise from its mail order business.
+In 1982, Harbor Freight Tools opened its first retail store in Lexington, Kentucky, to sell returned merchandise from its mail order business.
 The original location was at 1387 East New Circle Road.
 It later moved to 1301 Winchester Road, Suite 213.
 The venture proved successful, and Harbor Freight Tools began to open stores across the United States.
-As of 2022, Harbor Freight Tools operates over 1,300 retail stores in 48 states.
+As of 2024, Harbor Freight Tools operates over 1,600 retail stores in 48 states.

-Exclusive brands
+House brands

-Harbor Freight sells many tools under in-house brands, sourced directly from manufacturers.
+Harbor Freight sells many tools, accessories, and numerous other types of products under its house brands, sourced directly from manufacturers.
 These include: